Devstia/Devstia-documentation/docs/pluginable/plugins.md

 # Plugins
+Devstia implements a plugin architecture atop the base HestiaCP source code.
+These plugins can be temporarily disabled, enabled, on uninstalled from the configure page of the localhost web control panel.

 ## ~~Ghost~~
-::: info
+::: info Ghost Removed
-Ghost support has been removed as the Ghost project has [stopped support for MariaDB](https://forum.ghost.org/t/is-the-latest-version-cant-be-installed-with-mariadb-anymore/34241).
+The Ghost project has [stopped support for MariaDB](https://forum.ghost.org/t/is-the-latest-version-cant-be-installed-with-mariadb-anymore/34241).
 While support for MySQL8 is on the wishlist for Devstia; Ghost support has been indefinitely suspended.
 :::

 ## DevPW